 Our Adolescent Treatment Program in Texas

-Our program, Evergreen Path, is a small, 28-bed female-only residential program.
+Our program, Evergreen Path, is a small, 28-bed residential program.
 This allows our clinical team to provide personalized care tailored to your teen’s specific needs.
 The program is 30 days long, and we can also provide referrals for continuing care.
 While here, clients will engage in treatment from all areas of life, including recreational activities and music and art-based groups.
 This helps your teen recover physically and emotionally, as exercise can boost endorphins while easing stress.